Why Consistency Feels Boring but Works

 From the outside, professional trading looks impressive.

-Most profitable days do not feel special.
-Most profitable weeks do not feel dramatic.
+Most profitable days don't feel special.
+Most profitable weeks don't feel dramatic.

 Professionals understand this early.
 Most traders fight it.